jminuse/lammps-fix-parameterize/README.md

 	until "Untracked working tree file" is replaced by a message like "Branch master set up to track remote branch master from origin."

+3. Make the new version of lammps by running

+		make serial

-9. You're done!
+4. You're done!
 Now each time you sit down to work, just update your local copy via:

 		git pull